urql-graphql/urql/docs/concepts/philosophy.md

 ## Hello World

-We previously read about how to set up a `Client` in [Getting Started](../basics/getting-started.md).

 When you use `urql` you will always create and set up a `Client`.
 There is a `createClient` convenience helper to do just that.